csswizardry/csswizardry.github.com/_posts/2024-09-13-optimising-for-high-latency-environments.md

-If you’re building an SPA (which you probably are ([and you probably shouldn’t be](https://x.com/csswizardry/status/1831039135290921254))), check what’s happening with your client-size API calls.
+If you’re building an SPA (which you probably are ([and you probably shouldn’t be](https://x.com/csswizardry/status/1831039135290921254))), check what’s happening with your client-side API calls.

 ## Pay Latency Costs Up-Front and Out of Band